Good Times (The Easybeats song): Shocking Blue

-"Good Times" was covered by Dutch rock band Shocking Blue, on their eighth and final album released in 1974.
+"Good Times" was covered by Dutch rock band Shocking Blue, on their eighth and final album of the same name released in 1974.

 Quartz

 The NWOBHM heavy metal band Quartz released a live cover version of this song on their 1980 released live album Live Quartz.
 In 2013 the band also released a studio version of the song on their self-produced compilation Back in the Band – Live and Revisited.

 INXS & Jimmy Barnes

-Australians INXS and Jimmy Barnes released a version in December 1986, which was engineered by Al Wright and appeared in the Joel Schumacher film The Lost Boys.
-This version reached number one in New Zealand and number two in Australia, as well as obtaining chart positions in the US (where it peaked at number 47), Canada (number 74), and UK (where it peaked at number 18 in 1991).
+Australians INXS and Jimmy Barnes released a version in December 1986, which was engineered by Al Wright and appeared in the 1987 Joel Schumacher film The Lost Boys.
+This version reached No. 1 in New Zealand and No. 2 in Australia, as well as obtaining chart positions in the US (where it peaked at No. 47 on the Billboard Hot 100 and No. 3 on the Album Rock Tracks chart), Canada (number 74), and UK (where it peaked at number 18 on the UK singles chart in 1991).
 A video clip was produced featuring INXS and Jimmy Barnes performing the song, with scenes intercut from The Lost Boys.
 This version was also used to promote the national Australian Made series of concerts that took place between Boxing Day 1986 and Australia Day 1987.

 Barnes later said, "We spent a day and a half in the studio.
 Michael Hutchence and myself didn't sleep the whole time we were there.
 It was a booze- and drug-fuelled couple of days."